no-more-secrets/parsco/README.md

 Combinators
 ===========
-The `pred` parser parses a single character for which the predi- cate returns true, fails otherwise.
+The `pred` parser parses a single character for which the predicate returns true, fails otherwise.
 ```cpp
 template<typename T>
 parser<char> pred( T func );